Randolph Turpin: Early life

-Randolph Turpin was born in Leamington Spa, Warwickshire, to a black father, Lionel, who had been born in British Guiana (now known as Guyana) in 1896.
+Randolph Turpin was born in Leamington Spa, Warwickshire, to his father, Lionel, who had been born in British Guiana (now known as Guyana) in 1896.
 He came to England to fight in World War I. He met Randolph's mother after coming out of hospital following treatment for his injuries sustained towards the end of the war.
 During his service, he fought at the Battle of the Somme.
 He died within a year of Randolph's birth, having never really recovered from the lung damage caused by a gas attack.
 This left Randolph's mother Beatrice (née Whitehouse, 1904–1974), to raise five children on her own.

 Being a widow with five children to look after, Beatrice struggled to make ends meet on a small war pension and had to work from morning to night as a domestic cleaner to earn money.
 As a result, she sent two of her children to live with relatives.

 However, she remarried in 1931 to a man named Ernest Manley, who became stepfather to the children and the family were reunited.
 Beatrice was the daughter of a former bare-knuckle fighter and was by all accounts a feisty woman who would tell her children to stand up for themselves when they were subjected to abuse.

 Randolph was the youngest of the five children.
 Lionel Jr (commonly known as Dick Turpin) was the eldest followed by Joan, John (commonly known as Jackie), Kathleen and Randolph.
 Although he was born in Leamington, he actually grew up and went to school in the nearby town of Warwick.
 He nearly drowned when he was a child, when he became trapped underwater whilst swimming.
 The accident resulted in a burst eardrum which left him partially deaf in one ear, due to this disability, some people assumed he was 'aloof'.
 He also nearly died from double pneumonia and bronchitis.

 Contrary to popular belief, his nickname the 'Leamington Licker' did not come from the fact that he was a professional boxer.
 It originated from his childhood, when Randolph, Jackie and Joan were all born in June: Randolph on the 7th, Jackie on the 13th and Joan on the 19th.
 When the month of June came around, because Randolph's birthday came first, he thought that made him the eldest of the three.
 Joan told tell him that he was the littlest.
 He got angry and screamed "I'm not the lickerest" (he couldn't pronounce the word 'littlest' properly).
 Following a bit of goading, Randolph charged at her with both fists flailing.
 As a result, 'Licker' became the family nickname for him.